 Stemming or keyword stemming refers to Google’s ability to understand different word forms of a specific search query.
 It’s called stemming because it comes from the word stem, base or root form.
 To give an example: if you use the word ‘buy’ in a sentence, a stemming algorithm will recognize the words ‘buys’, ‘buying’ and ‘bought’ as variations of the word ‘buy’ as well.
 Some SEOs also differ between stemming and lemmatization.

 Google has used keyword stemming in its algorithms for a long time now.
 The first blog posts about it from SEO experts like Rand Fishkin and Bill Slawski go as far back as 10 years ago.
 For languages other than English, Google began recognizing word forms much later.
 In recent years, Google’s algorithm became even more advanced, making exact match keyword optimization more and more outdated.

 If you want to optimize your text for the term ballet shoes, for example, you should be able to use the term ballet shoe as well.
 Google understands that ballet shoes and ballet shoe are basically the same thing.
-Our Yoast SEO Premium plugin also recognizes these different word forms in the following languages: English, German, Dutch, Spanish, French, Russian, and Italian.
+Our Yoast SEO Premium plugin also recognizes these different word forms in the following languages: English, German, Dutch, Spanish, French, Russian, Italian, Indonesian and Portuguese.
 We’re working hard on adding new languages to this list, so let us know which one you’re missing!